Sanchez provides closing act in 9th, White Sox edge Royals

 Sanchez blasted the decision to resume the game Monday night, saying the conditions were “awful” and dangerous.
 Manager Rick Renteria felt the effects, showing up with a cold he said was brought on by the bad weather.

 Jake Diekman (0-2) hit Yonder Alonso leading off the ninth.
-Kevin McCarthy relieved and James McCann hit a double over right fielder Whit Merrifield’s head and Charlie Tilson was intentionally walked to load the bases.
+Kevin McCarthy relieved and James McCann hit a double over right fielder Whit Merrifield’s head before Charlie Tilson was intentionally walked to load the bases.

 After a forceout at the plate, Sanchez lined a single to center on a 1-0 pitch for his fifth career game-ending hit.
+He got mobbed by teammates as he sprinted off the field.

+“That was fun,” Sanchez said.
+“We try to do our best every day, to win every single game.
+Sometimes, we don’t get the result.
+But we try 100 percent.”

 Ivan Nova gave up a run and six hits in five innings.
 Aaron Bummer worked two scoreless innings.
 Evan Marshall retired all three batters in the eighth.

-Alex Colome (2-0) worked a perfect ninth.
-The White Sox picked up the win after dropping six of eight.
+Alex Colome (2-0) worked a perfect ninth, and the White Sox picked up the win after dropping six of eight.

 Hunter Dozier had two hits and an RBI for the Royals.
 Adalberto Mondesi doubled and scored.
 Homer Bailey went 4 1/3 innings, allowing three hits and one run.
 But Kansas City lost for the eighth time in 11 games.

+“It always helps to get some runs,” manager Ned Yost said.
+“They didn’t get their offense going, either, until the ninth.”

 Longtime groundskeeper Roger Bossard and his 24-person crew stayed at the ballpark until about 10:15 p.m.
-Monday after 1 3/4″ of rain equaling about 112,000 gallons drenched the field.
+Central Monday after 1 3/4″ of rain equaling about 112,000 gallons drenched the field.
 They used 121 bags of quick dry — about three tons’ worth.
 And Bossard was back at the ballpark at 7:05 a.m.

 “I got to tell you, this is my 53rd year here,” Bossard said.
 “And you know what?
 I’ve seen a lot of bad weather.
 Nothing like this year.
 It’s really been amazing.”

-He also said crew chief Bill Miller made the correct decision to try to continue the game Monday based on the information that was available.
+He also said crew chief Bill Miller made the correct decision to try to continue the game Monday based on the information available.

 The clubs waited through a 2-hour, 55-minute delay Monday with the White Sox batting in the fifth.
 The game resumed for only five minutes, long enough for Sanchez to hit an RBI single, before play was halted again.
 The suspension was announced an hour later.